codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Languages checked for security issues

-Security and risk management supports checking the languages and infrastructure-as-code platforms below for any security issues reported by the corresponding tools:
+Security and risk management supports checking the languages and infrastructure-as-code platforms below for any Codacy security issues reported by the corresponding tools:

 <!--NOTE
     When adding a new supported tool, make sure that you update the following pages: